carpentries-incubator/intro-image-classification-cnn/episodes/01-introduction.md

 ::::::::::::::::::::::::::::::::::::: challenge

-## Challenge Examine the CIFAR-10 dataset
+## CHALLENGE Examine the CIFAR-10 dataset

 Explain the output of these commands?